Monarchism in Mexico

 Monarchism in Mexico is the political ideology that defends the establishment, restoration, and preservation of a monarchical form of government in Mexico.
 Monarchism was a recurring factor in the decades during and after Mexico's struggle for independence.

 Beginning in 1808, it was unclear near the ending of the kingdom of the Viceroyalty of New Spain what form of government—monarchical or republican—might replace the absolutism of Ferdinand VII of Spain, but the default position in that era was monarchy.
 In 1821, Mexico declared the Independence of the Mexican Empire.
 However, lacking a prince to ascend the Throne of Mexico, Agustín de Iturbide, a criollo royalist general who made an alliance with the insurgents for independence, was proclaimed president of the Regency.
 His Plan of Iguala united factions for independence and envisioned a sovereign nation, with the stated hope that new state would be led by a member of the Spanish royal family or a prince from another European royal house.

-In the absence, still, of a willing or unprohibited candidate from an established royal house, Iturbide was elected Emperor of Mexico by the Mexican congress in 1822 as Agustín I. Conflicts between congress and the emperor, coupled with the emperor's struggle to pay the military which propped up his regime led to empire's collapse.
+In the absence, still, of a willing or unprohibited candidate from an established royal house, Iturbide was elected Emperor of Mexico by the Mexican congress in 1822 as Agustín I. Conflicts between congress and the emperor, coupled with the emperor's struggle to pay the military which propped up his regime, led to the empire's collapse.
 The emperor abdicated and went into exile in 1823.
-Mexico established a federated republic under the Constitution of 1824, but the idea of monarchy continued among Mexican conservatives.
+Mexico established a federal republic under the Constitution of 1824, but the idea of monarchy continued among Mexican conservatives.

-Largely discredited in the wake of the First Mexican Empire’s fall, monarchism remained dormant until the 1840s when select conservative thinkers, including Lucas Alamán, began to publicly explore the idea as a means of giving the nation a stability which it had never found as a federated or centralized republic.
-Conservatives continued to hope that monarchy was a viable solution to Mexico's political turmoil by inviting a European prince to assume the Mexican throne, following the precedent set by nations such as Great Britain, Greece, and Belgium, who elected their monarchs from different countries.